vishwa-vyom/bb-identity/README.md

 $ npx express-generator-typescript --with-auth --socket-io --use-yarn "IDBuildingBlock"
 ```

-I added the example API from [](https://app.swaggerhub.com/apis/GovStack/verification/1.0-oas3-oas3#/default/post-authenticate) to the generated server.
+I added the example API from [swaggerhub](https://app.swaggerhub.com/apis/GovStack/verification/1.0-oas3-oas3#/default/post-authenticate) to the generated server.

-To start the server in dev mode, us `$ npm run start:dev`.
-See package.json for other commands.

-## Generating from an openapi spec
+### Generating from an openapi spec

 Ideally, we can generate the server completely from OpenAPI.
 I'd like to use express and typescript, lots of folks know it.